 Buffalo’s waterfront has a storied history.
-After serving as one of the country’s major hubs of industry, lined with grain elevators and factories, the waterfront fell silent.
+After serving as one of the country’s major hubs of industry, lined with grain elevators and factories, the area fell silent.
 However, the waterfront has seen tremendous transformation in recent years and is still undergoing a lot of exciting redevelopment today.
-The region has blossomed into a beloved getaway from the hustle and bustle of the city; there are more things to do now than ever before.
-If you find yourself in Buffalo in the spring or summer, it’s worth carving out a day of your visit to discover everything the waterfront has to offer.
+These spaces have blossomed into a beloved getaway from the hustle and bustle of the city; there are more things to do now than ever before.
+If you’re looking for family activities in Buffalo, it’s worth carving out a day of your visit to discover everything the waterfront has to offer.

 Canalside